tnmsoft/betadocs/_docs/dashboard-designer/dashboard-item-settings/geo-point-maps.md

 * [Custom Maps](#custommaps)

 ### <a name="defaultmaps"/>Default Maps
-The **DevExpress Dashboard**  ships with a set of default maps showing various parts of the world.
+The **Web Dashboard**  ships with a set of default maps showing various parts of the world.
 The following maps are included.
 * **World Countries** - a map of the world
 * **Europe** - a map of Europe
 * **Asia** - a map of Asia